CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/BB_COVESA_Open1722.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Automotive Ethernet is replacing legacy bus systems, but existing fieldbus protocols (CAN, LIN, FlexRay) must be tunneled over Ethernet during the transition.
+IEEE 1722 (AVTP) provides a standardized way to stream audio/video and tunnel fieldbus messages over TSN-capable Ethernet networks.
+Open1722 provides a platform-independent, BSD-licensed C implementation that enables rapid adoption of this standard in automotive middleware stacks.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system